 Credit: 0.5 QR

 This lecture-discussion course continues the introductory chemistry sequence started in CHEM 121.
-We will explore the chemical principles of molecular structure, bonding, reactivity, electrochemistry, kinetics and intermolecular forces.
+We will explore the chemical principles of molecular structure, bonding, reactivity, electrochemistry, kinetics, and intermolecular forces.
 Prerequisite: CHEM 121 or 122.
-Offered every spring semester.

 Biophysical and Medicinal Chemistry section